1991–92 FA Cup: Second round proper

 The second round matches were played on the weekend between 7–9 December 1991, with replays played midweek on 17 December.
+This round featured five clubs from Step 6 of the English football system: Enfield, Woking, Aylesbury United and Hayes from the Isthmian League Premier Division, and Crawley Town from the Southern League Premier Division.

 Third round proper

-Teams from the Football League First and Second Division (except Grimsby and Tranmere) entered in this round.
-The third round matches were played on the weekend between 4–6 January 1992, with replays played midweek between 14 and 15 January.
-However, the Newcastle United-Bournemouth match was replayed on 22 January, while the Derby County-Burnley match was replayed on 25 January.
+The remaining teams from the Football League First and Second Divisions entered the competition in this round.
+The third round matches were played on the weekend between 4 and 6 January 1992, with replays played midweek between 14 and 15 January.
+However, the Newcastle United–AFC Bournemouth match was replayed on 22 January, while the Derby County–Burnley match was replayed on 25 January.

+Woking and Crawley Town were again the lowest-ranked teams in the draw - they were also, along with Kettering Town and Farnborough Town from the Football Conference, the last non-league clubs left in the tournament.
+Crawley was eliminated by near-neighbours Brighton & Hove Albion at the Goldstone Ground in what was notably the first-ever all-Sussex tie in the FA Cup competition proper.

 Fourth round proper

 The fourth round matches were played on the weekend between 25 and 27 January 1992, with replays played midweek between 4–5 February.
 However, the Bristol Rovers-Liverpool match was played on 5 February, and replayed on 11 February.
+Fourth Division sides Hereford United and Wrexham were the lowest-ranked teams in the round.

 Fifth round proper

 The fifth round matches were played on the weekend between 15 and 16 February 1992, with replays played midweek on 26 February.